Improving ZHA network stability

 Side quest: P1 over Ethernet

 The only reason why my small server needs to be in the meter cabinet is because it’s connected to the P1 port of the smart meter.
-Nowadays there are ethernet solutions available for this.
+Nowadays there are Ethernet solutions available for this.
 For example this one from Marcel Zuidwijk.

 It’s 5 euros cheaper than the ESPHome-based version and in hindsight I probably should have gone for that second one.
 The first one contains some Chinese software, and I personally prefer open firmware.
-Anyway, put it on its own VLAN that I also use for Chinese robot vacuum cleaners for example, and it works perfectly :).
+Anyway, I put it on its own VLAN that I also use for Chinese robot vacuum cleaners for example, and it works perfectly :).

 Measuring Channel Energy Over a Longer Period

-After moving the server to the attic, the channel energy values were lower, but flucuated.
+After moving the server to the attic, the channel energy values were lower, but fluctuated.
 Because of this, it wasn’t immediately clear to me which channel would be smart to select.
 To properly determine which channel number would be smart to use, we actually need to know these energy values over a longer period of time.

-With the following yaml configuration you create a rest sensor in Home Assistant that calls its own API to make these energy levels available in a sensor.
-Look up your config_entry by looking at the URL in your web browser when visiting your ZHA integration.
-And you can create your Bearer token in your user in Home Assistant under “Security” and then “Long-lived access tokens”.
+With the following YAML configuration you create a REST sensor in Home Assistant that calls its own API to make these energy levels available in a sensor.
+Look up your config_entry

 In my environment it seemed like Home Assistant, ZHA and/or the coordinator briefly blocks when it collects the diagnostics.
 The following code does this every minute.
 While this runs it can therefore cause some delay on the network each time it retrieves the diagnostics.